 Yavapai College offers an interest-free, automated monthly payment option to help you meet your education expenses.
 There is a refundable \$25 application fee required per semester.
 Payments can be set up through automatic withdrawals from your checking or savings account or can be charged to a credit card account.
-This is available by logging onto the YC website and selecting My Service, Students, My Bills and Payments, Payment Plans.
+This is available by logging onto the YC website and selecting My Account and then Payment Center.
 Contact the Business Office or Financial Aid Office for additional details: 928.776.2124.